Your Road Map to an Excellent Surgical Service Experience

 This page answers some commonly asked questions from our patients and visitors.
 Please keep in mind the care we give is based on each individual patient’s unique needs.
 Therefore, times and other information may be adjusted to provide each patient with excellent care.
-If you have any additional questions or needs please feel free to contact our Volunteers or one of our Surgery staff members.
+If you have any additional questions or needs please feel free to ask one of our Volunteers or Surgery staff members.

 May I stay with my loved one until the procedure?

 Current COVID visitation restrictions: Only one family member is permitted in the facility at time.

 One family member may stay with their loved one until they are taken to surgery.
 If other family members are present, it is certainly permissible to take turns visiting.
 We limit the number of guests in the patient room to enable the nursing staff to provide the patient the privacy and attention they deserve.

 How will I be kept informed during the procedure?